0nix/ggj21/twine/evidence_questioning.md

 ### Previous to questioning

 As you take off your heavy headphones and prepare the desk for your night shift surveillance partner, you receive a phone call from the internal Ministry network.
-The voice on the other end is the same monotone that had preluded the interrogation from yesterday.
+The voice on the other end is the same monotone that had preceded the interrogation from yesterday.

 "Agent Designation: Eight-Red-Zero-Whiskey-One-Seven-One-Three.
 You are required to present yourself at once to Central for dossier review following every day of operation while on assignment.
 Authorization.
 Delta-Sierra-Charlie-Hotel.
 Review of dossier will be conducted by Operations managers.
 Confirm receipt."